 Figure 3: Soft Edges options within Format Shape dialog box

-value in the points to increase or decrease the size (spread) of
+- Use the slider or enter the Soft Edges size value in the points to increase or decrease the size (spread) of the Soft Edge.

 - Remember to save your presentation often.